 Enjoy the freedom of making your own choices.
 Be yourself and live your life.
 Delight in simple pleasures.
 Feel the excitement of every emotion without judgment.
-Love yourself without fear.
+Rejoice in who you are.

-Let me be your guide, and discover your path to your joyful life.
+Let me be your guide, and discover your path to your joyous life.

 I was an prisoner in a jail of my own making.

-It wasn’t until I let go of fear and I stopped trying to make others happy that I tasted true emotional freedom.
+It wasn’t until I let go of fear and I stopped trying to make others happy that I tasted true freedom.

 It took me more than four decades to learn how to say “no” to others so I could say “yes” to me.
 When I did, I found my voice.
 Choosing to focus on my own expressions of joy empowered me to take ownership of my life and release the stories that held me captive.
 In the process, I discovered the power to do my greatest good.
 I now have the freedom to give more than I ever did before.

 The definition of “selfish” isn’t what you think.

-I had to “unlearn” a great many things before I understood that being selfish isn’t a bad thing and that conscious selfishness isn’t the same as being narcissistic.
+I had to “unlearn” a great many things before I understood that being selfish isn’t a bad thing and that joyous selfishness isn’t the same as fear-based selfishness.

-The narcissistic person asks the question, “What can you give me?”
+The fearfully selfish person asks the question, “Is there enough for me?”

-The consciously selfish person asks the question, “Is this what makes me happiest?”
+The joyously selfish person asks the question, “Is this what feels best for me?”

-The difference is in the underlying motivation.
-While the narcissistic person looks for the best way to take what they want, the selfish person looks for the best way to share their joy with the world around them.
+While the fearfully selfish person looks outside of themselves to feel good, the joyously selfish person looks for the best way to share the truest aspects of themselves with the world around them.

 Joyous living starts with a belief.

 … as long as it feels better than the beliefs you currently have.

 I invite you to take that first step and discover what it’s like to experience inner peace and joy every day.